Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 Another sometimes required option is the **mode**, which can be `caller`, `listener` or `rendez-vous`. `caller` opens client connection. `listener` starts server to listen for incoming connections. `rendezvous` use Rendez-Vous connection mode which is a bi-directional link where the first to initiate handshake is considered caller.
 The default value is caller and usually need not be set for OBS Studio since it'll be in caller mode normally.

 A case where it's useful to set the mode to `listener` is when sending a stream to VLC.
 OBS Studio then acts as a server to VLC, which is the client.
-On a LAN for instance, set OBS Studio to `srt://127.0.0.1:port?mode=listener` to establish a connexion to VLC which you point to `srt://127.0.0.1:port`.
+On a LAN for instance, set OBS Studio to `srt://127.0.0.1:port?mode=listener` to establish a connection to VLC which you point to `srt://127.0.0.1:port`.

 ![](https://i.imgur.com/PhH7why.png)